-From here on, we'll be looking at the menu structure employed and the individual menu items that allow you to take advantage of the power of the unit.
+From here on, we'll be looking at the menu structure employed in the series and, more importantly, the individual menu items that allow you to take advantage of the power of the unit.

+You'll be using the MENU $\downarrow$ and $\uparrow$ buttons and the on-screen display (OSD) to view the options and settings available to you.
+The OSD can be activated by pressing the MENU button once.
+Holding the MENU button in for a short while will then close the OSD.

-You'll be using the menu navigation buttons and the Liquid Crystal Display (LCD) to view the options and settings available to you.
-First press the left / right buttons to see where you are in the menu.
-Go into a sub menu by pressing the SELECT button once.
-To exit a sub-menu, scroll to the end of the sub-menu by pressing the right buttons to reveal Exit.
-Press SELECT to exit the sub menu.
+Whilst the OSD is active, use the $\downarrow$ and $\uparrow$ buttons to change where you are in the menu.
+Go into a sub menu by pressing the MENU button once.
+To exit a sub menu, scroll using the $\downarrow$ or $\uparrow$ button to the end of the sub-menu to reveal Exit.
+Push in the MENU button to exit the sub menu.